-This is available from the Daemen Financial Aid Office or any high school guidance office.
-Students are also able to apply online at fafsa.gov.
-After completing the FAFSA, the student returns it directly to the U.S. Department of Education in the envelope provided, designating Daemen College as a recipient.
+Students are able to apply online at fafsa.gov.
+After completing the FAFSA online, the students application information is processed by the U.S. Department of Education and sent electronically to Daemen College as a designated recipient.
 The Daemen College Title IV institution code number is 002808.